 - Multiple IVF stimulations with decreasing amounts of follicles collected

 From a Chinese medicine prospective a woman with few follicles collected suggests that her fertility energy called ‘Jing’ has been depleted.

-This treatment is aimed at women who have a large amount of follicles collected however few of the follicles are of maturity, poor quality and or do not survive.
-Again in we recommend 3 months preparation before the next IVF stimulation cycles begins.
+Some women have a large amount of follicles collected however few of the follicles are of maturity, poor quality and or do not survive.
+We recommend 3 months preparation before the next IVF stimulation cycles begins.

 From a Chinese medicine prospective a woman who has many follicles collected however none to transfer suggests that her ovaries lack the ‘Qi’ and blood circulation to nourish and develop the follicles.